alpine-network/itemize/README.md

 A powerful Item and Reward registration API for seamless custom item integration between Minecraft plugins.

-> This plugin is currently in an early state of development and breaking changes **will** occur.
+> This plugin is currently in an early stage of development and breaking changes **will** occur.

 ### Features
 - Universal item registration system across plugins